Bloggers target organic keywords to get free traffic from search engines

 I recommend using Google to find organic keywords.
 Organic keywords are search queries people put into Google.
 Once you know what people are searching for, you can write a blog post targeting that query.

 Before you start researching search queries, it is essential to know if there is interest in your blog topic.
-My favourite tool for this is Google trends.
+My favorite tool for this is Google trends.

 For example, you want to start a blog about fly fishing.
 Does this topic get traffic?
 Is it seasonal?